gothinkster/slim-php-realworld-example-app/readme.md

 The data is managed by models which represent the business entities of the app.
 There are four models `User`, `Article`, `Comment`, and `Tag`.
 They can be found at [Models Directory](src/Conduit/Models).
 Each model has corresponding table in the database.
+These Models extends `Illuminate\Database\Eloquent\Model` which provides the ORM implementations

-Relationships with other models are defined by each model using Eloquent ORM.
+Relationships with other models are defined by each model using Eloquent.
 For example, `User-Comment` is a one-to-many relationship which is defined [by the User model](https://github.com/alhoqbani/slim-php-realworld-example-app/blob/51ef4cba018673ba63ec2f8cb210effff26aaec5/src/Conduit/Models/User.php#L66-L69) and [by the Comment model](https://github.com/alhoqbani/slim-php-realworld-example-app/blob/51ef4cba018673ba63ec2f8cb210effff26aaec5/src/Conduit/Models/Comment.php#L41-L43).